Kong/docs.konghq.com/app/konnect/network-resiliency.md

 configuration until it reconnects to the control plane and receives new configuration.

-Whenever a connection is re-established with the CP node, the control plane pushes the latest configuration to the data plane.
+Whenever a connection is re-established with the control plane, it pushes the latest configuration to the data plane.
 It doesn't queue up or try to apply older changes.

 ### How long can data plane nodes remain disconnected from the control plane?

-A data plane node will keep pinging the control plane forever, until the connection is re-established or the data plane is stopped.
+A data plane node will keep pinging the control, until the connection is re-established or the data plane is stopped.

 The data plane proxy needs to connect to the control plane at least once.